 About This Banana Almond Chocolate Chip Lactation Mini Muffins Recipe

-About This Banana Almond Chocolate Chip Lactation Mini Muffins Recipe

 I’ve been baking this Banana Almond Chocolate Chip Lactation Mini Muffins recipe and feeding them to mamas for over a decade now.
 Over the years this recipe has evolved as I learn more about the nutritional needs of postpartum mothers.
-I just keep revising them, making them healthier while striving to retain that “Yum!” factor.
 The one thing that hasn’t changed over the years is the joy that mamas feel when eating them!

 Have A Snacking Plan